Endocast: Natural endocasts

 Natural cranial endocasts are also known.
 The famous Taung Child, the first Australopithecus found, consists of a natural endocast connected to the facial portion of the skull.
 It was the shape of the brain that allowed Raymond Dart to conclude that the fossil was that of a human relative rather than an extinct ape.

 Mammal endocasts are particularly useful, as they resemble the fresh brain with the dura mater in place.
 Such "fossil brains" are known from several hundred different mammal species.
-More than a hundred natural casts of the cranial vault of Bathygenys (a small merycodont) alone are known, some having identifiable features down to the major gyri.
+More than a hundred natural casts of the cranial vault of Bathygenys (a small oreodont) alone are known, some having identifiable features down to the major gyri.
 Several hundred casts of various dinosaurs are known, among them a Tyrannosaurus brain vault, showing the animal had limited intelligence and a well-developed sense of smell.
 The oldest known natural cranial endocast is a fossil fish brain from a Holocephalan, some 300 million years old.